 So what can your organization do about it?

 Unless you want to run an organization with high turnover rates, increased absences, and lower output, you’ll have to make burnout prevention a priority.
 First, it’s important to recognize the signs of burnout in your employees (and even in yourself).
 You’ll then need to take a hard look at your business and assess whether your organization is actually setting your employees up for burnout.
+Having the right financial insight that supports the unique needs of your business is something fractional CFO services can help you with and in turn alleviate a lot of the financial stress.
 Finally, you’ll need to take steps to avoid burnout in the work environment.

 How to Recognize the Signs of Employee Burnout